malakosss/DiscoveryQueue/README.md

 # DiscoveryQueue
-DiscoveryQueue: Improve your Spotify game through this rapid method of song discovery
+Improve your Spotify game through this rapid method of song discovery